aitgon/vtam/doc/index.rst

    contain the root `toctree` directive.

 =============================================================================================
-Welcome to Validation and Taxonomic Assignation of Metabarcoding Data (VTAM)'s documentation!
+VTAM - Validation and Taxonomic Assignation of Metabarcoding Data
 =============================================================================================

 Table of Contents